Management Respect for Human Rights

 Human Rights Awareness Training

 The Human Rights Awareness Promotion Committee Secretariat formulates the annual plan for human rights awareness training, the Chairman of the Human Rights Awareness Promotion Committee and headquarters committee members approve the plan, which is then carried out.
-In fiscal 2022, we held training for new employees covering human rights in general, and at each workplace in the domestic Group held readings of the important sections of the “Harassment Prevention Guidebook” created in-house, in an effort to deepen employee understanding of harassment prevention, consulting services, and other issues.
+In fiscal 2023, we held training for new employees covering human rights in general.
+We also held e-learning-based training for all employees in the domestic Group that focused on hiring people with disabilities, in an effort to deepen the understanding of government initiatives in this area, and MTPC’s* response to them.

 Regional members systematically participated in external training courses organized by outside human rights-related organizations of which the Company is a member.